johannesprinz/blog/src/content/about.md

 Having taken, what I consider, a very traditional career progression in technology, I am now squarely in the realm of people management.
 My biggest joy comes form learning and sharing what I learned.

 While I'm fairly new to sharing my knowledge I hope to use this blog as one of may ways I can improve in this area.
+Check out my [Muse](/muse) where I draw most of my inspirations and insights from.

 Here is a podcast I was recently interviewed in. {{< youtube V9rkAHkYvHY >}}